 If it is strictly business attire, you need to dress in your most conservative suit, with accessories to match.
-This means navy or grey, for men and women.
 If the dress code is business casual, less formal options are acceptable.
 No matter how casual the office, it's never appropriate to wear denim to an interview.

 If your research reveals that company employees dress in business casual, you'll have more freedom and options for your interview outfit.